fawolfmann/bert_extractor/README.md

 #### To Docker

-I add a [DockerFile](DockerFile) in this repo as an example on how i would run this on production.
+I add a [Dockerfile](Dockerfile) in this repo as an example on how i would run this on production.

 #### To pip
 Also if the requirements are others you can export this package to install it with pip.